What is CPSH?

 Where does CPSH focus its efforts?

-Seven Counties - Collin, Dallas, Denton, Ellis, Kaufman, Rockwall and Tarrant.
+Seven Texas Counties - Collin, Dallas, Denton, Ellis, Kaufman, Rockwall and Tarrant.

 Who is the target population?

-There are about 100,000 adults with intellectual and developmental disabilities in the seven counties who have at least one challenge to independent living in our areas of focus.
+There are about 200,000 adults with intellectual and developmental disabilities in the seven counties who have at least one challenge to independent living in our areas of focus.